Blood Sugar Sex Magik: Outtakes

+Packaging

 Artwork

 Featured in the album cover booklet is a photographic collage of various tattoos the band members have.

 All photography, paintings and art direction for Blood Sugar Sex Magik were credited to filmmaker Gus Van Sant, with the exception of the "tongue illustration", which, according to the album booklet, is credited to Hanky Panky (Henk Schiffmacher).
 The cover of the album features the four band members' faces positioned around a rose, with thorny vines in black and white coming out of their open mouths and converging on the rose.
 The lyrics are printed in white lettering across a black background, hand written by Kiedis.
 The booklet also contains a collage of photos assembled to showcase the band members' various tattoos, which feature faces of Native American tribal leaders, animals and sea creatures, as well as various symbols and phrases.
 Photographs of each band member alone, and two photographs of the band as a whole are also included.

 Singles released to coincide with the album share little with Blood Sugar Sex Magik's artwork.
 The cover of "Give It Away" was a painting of a Chinese infant, surrounded by fish, vegetables, fruits and sushi; "Under the Bridge" is a photograph of a bridge in the city of Los Angeles; "Suck My Kiss" had a black and white photograph of the band, with Kiedis and Flea holding a large fish; "If You Have to Ask" is an illustration of an avocado next to a girl's large buttocks in a yellow bikini; and "Breaking the Girl" featured a painting of a human being covered in magma.